-It is possible to start in preparation for karate classes for kids at the age of 5 years.
+It’s possible to start preparing a child for karate classes for kids at the age of five years old.

 At this age, special karate academies start gymnastics and stretching classes for children.

-In addition, they train the memory and attention of the child, because they will be needed later in the training of karate.
+Additionally, they develop the memory and attention span of the child, because these will be needed later for the formal training of karate.

-In the karate lessons, children learn obedience and discipline.
-These qualities will be useful to them not only in the karate game but also in life.
+In karate lessons, children will learn obedience and discipline.
+These qualities will be useful to them not only in the karate game, but also in life.

-At this age, parents should not expect that the kids will realize the importance of training.
-Children at this age are not yet able to take many things seriously.
+At this age, parents shouldn’t expect that the kids will realize the importance of training.
+Children in this age group aren’t yet able to take many things seriously.

-By the age of 7-9 years, the child will begin to understand the importance of this karate classes.
+By the age of seven to nine years, a child will begin to understand the importance of their karate classes.
 At this level, the child should be transferred to specialized courses in karate.

-In European countries, as well as here in the United States, children undergo an interview with a trainer, who will supervise their subsequent years.
+In European countries, as well as in the United States, children undergo an interview with a trainer who will supervise their subsequent years in the sport.

-During the interview, the master tries to identify the child’s desire to practice karate, and most importantly, to understand whether it is time to practice or it is still early.
+During the interview, the master will try to identify the child’s desire to practice karate, and most importantly, try to understand whether it’s time to practice seriously or if it’s still too early.

-For some children, an exception is made, and the learning process begins before the age of 6 years.
+For some children, an exception will be made, and the learning process will begin before the age of six years.

 A big plus is the enrollment of a child at an early age in connection with entering school.

-By the age of 7, the child will learn independence and can stand up for himself.
-Thus, adaptation to school life will be much milder.
+By the age of seven, the child will learn independence and will be able to stand up for themselves.
+Thus, their adaptation to school life will be much milder.

-Karate is one of the martial art activity which is equally suitable for both girls and boys.
+Karate is one of the martial art activities that’s equally suitable for both girls and boys.

-Of course, the classic karate of Asian countries was focused on the male, but in the 21st century, there is no such difference.
+Of course, the classic karate of Asian countries was focused on the male, but in the 21st century, there’s no such difference.

-According to research conducted by the University of Missouri, girls are significantly ahead of boys in development.
+According to research conducted by the University of Missouri, girls are significantly ahead of boys in their childhood development.

-The research sample was attended by 300 children studying from the 1st to the 6th grade.
+The research sample was made up of 300 children between the first and sixth grade.

-On the contrary, it is difficult for boys at this early age to concentrate on learning the karate technique, especially for hyperactive children as their attention lasts a maximum of 5 minutes.
+On the contrary, it’s difficult for boys to concentrate on learning karate techniques at this early age, especially for hyperactive children, as their attention lasts a maximum of five minutes.

-Therefore, instead of mastering the basics of karate, it is better to focus efforts on the physical training of the child.
+Therefore, instead of mastering the basics of karate, it’s better to focus your efforts on the physical training of your child.

-From the age of 6, parents can give the boys to a specialized section for studying karate techniques.
+From the age of six, parents can sign their boys up for a specialized class that focuses on studying karate techniques.

-However, their intellectual potential will still be inferior to the female up to 9.
+However, their intellectual potential will still be inferior to the female, up to age nine.